calico-games/react-native-country-detector/README.md

 This package provides a React Native package for detecting the user's country accurately.
 It is designed to be used in both iOS and Android apps.

-‼️ On iOS, it uses a private API to determine the country, while on Android multiple methods are employed to ensure accuracy, including checking the SIM card, network operator, and locale settings.

 ## Device Support 📱

 | Platform         | Supported |